Helping to Quickly Remove Your IRS Wage Garnishment

 Avoid Becoming a Victim

 Instant Tax Solutions has successfully represented countless victims of these types of situations.
-You need ITS to negotiate with the IRS for alternative solutions, to protect you from escalating fines and penalties and, perhaps, loss of assets.
+You need ITS to negotiate with the IRS for wage garnishment relief, to protect you from escalating fines and penalties and, perhaps, loss of assets.

-Once you receive information about the money being taken from you, it is imperative you contact ITS.
+Once you receive information about the money being taken from you, it is imperative you contact ITS for tax garnishment help.
 You must be prepared to provide all your financial records and past tax information.
 If you do not have this information, we will get it for you.
-After reviewing your financial situation, ITS tax professionals will determine your eligibility for an alternative agreement with the IRS.
+After reviewing your financial situation, ITS tax professionals will determine your eligibility for wage garnishment relief with the IRS.

 Know Your Rights